scottsauber/workshop-dotnet-azure-github-bicep/README.md

    > This means you need to give your GitHub username and email to Scott, because he needs to do some magic to auth you to the pipeline.

 1. Go to your Dev App Service Plan and note that the SKU is an S1.
-Let's change that to an S2 and commit and push that.
+Let's change that to a P0V3 and commit and push that.
+Standard SKU is largely deprecated

 1. Go to your `WeatherForecastController` and get rid of all the `summaries` except `Freezing`.
 Then commit and push and watch it deploy.

 1. Go to your Dev App Service Slot /api/WeatherForecast URL and note that it is still changing the summaries.
 Whereas the main App Service /api/WeatherForecast URL is ha

 1. Take note of the /api/version endpoint and then correlate that back to the Git SHA back in GitHub.
 Note how in `ci.yml` we are setting that version and putting it in `version.txt` file that gets read by the application.

+   > Alternatively we could use `SourceRevisionId` on the publish as well.

 ## Module 7 - Health Check Slides